BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/18_1_Understanding_Schorr.md

 ## Know the Advantages of Schnorr

-Besides aggregatability (and the efficiency and privacy that it brings), Schnorr signatures have a number of different advantages over ECDSA.
+Besides aggregatability (and the efficiency and privacy that it brings), Schnorr signatures have a number of other advantages over ECDSA.
 These include:

 * **Smaller.** 64 bytes instead of 70-72.